 - If you want an illustration of the last three steps, see the ebi tempura recipe.

 - Heat the cooking oil.
 If you have a kitchen thermometer, 350F is ideal.
 I don’t have one; I just wing it.

 - Fry the eggplant slices, a few pieces at a time to avoid the temperature of the oil from dropping too much.
 Flip the eggplant slices after a minute or so to brown both sides well.

 - As each batch of eggplant slices cook, scoop them out and drain on a stack of paper towels.

-- Slice the tomatoes, about one-fourth inch thick, and sprinkle with salt, pepper and chopped basil.
+- lice the tomatoes, about one-fourth inch thick, and sprinkle with salt, pepper and chopped basil.

 - Place a slice of tomato on top of each fried eggplant slice.
 Smother with shredded cheese.
 Use a kitchen torch to melt the cheese.
 Alternatively, put under a very hot broiler for about a minute or two.
-Sprinkle with more basil and serve.
+Sprinkle with more basil and serve the eggplant "pizza".